 - To see the instructor via webcam, 1 Mbps or more bandwidth (you can check your bandwidth here).
 If you don't have this much bandwidth, you can still participate but will probably need to close the small window showing the instructor

-You can also join your class meetings from any Windows, Apple, or Android device, such as a tablet or smartphone.
+You can also join your class meetings from any Windows mobile, iPhone, iPad, or Android device, such as a tablet or smartphone.
 This is not recommended, since your options will be limited, but if this is your only option, it is possible.
-The system requirements for such systems are available here.
+Download the GoToMeeting app free on the App Store, Google Play and the Windows Mobile Store.

 - Cost: Class tuition varies depending on the course.
 See the specific class page for more information.
 The tuition costs quoted are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.